Louis-Aime/Milesian-calendar/JS-Date-Properties/README.md

 These modules give new methods to the JS object Date, which enables you to easily handle calendars or cycles that are not (yet) available from the LCDR project.

 ## CalendarCycleComputationEngine.js : four time units in milliseconds, for other computations, and two functions.
-ccceDecompose takes a date-time value in milliseconds and yields an object with the parts of a date following a decomposition canvas. ccceCompose takes the object and computes the corresponding date-time Unix number of milliseconds since Unix epoch.
+* ccceDecompose takes a date-time value in milliseconds and yields an object with the parts of a date following a decomposition canvas.
+* ccceCompose takes the object and computes the corresponding date-time Unix number of milliseconds since Unix epoch.
+* Chronos is a passive object with four usefull values for calendar computations:
+    * DAY_UNIT : one day in Unix time units (milliseconds),
+    * HOUR_UNIT : one hour in Unix time units,
+    * MINUTE_UNIT : one minute,
+    * SECOND_UNIT : one second.
 This function is used in all other packages of this repository.

 ## MilesianDateProperties.js: methods for the Milesian calendar.
-   getMilesianDate : the day date as a three elements object: .year, .month, .date; .month is 0 to 11.
-Conversion is in local time. getMilesianUTCDate : same as above, in UTC time. setTimeFromMilesian (year, month, date, hours, minutes, seconds, milliseconds) : set Time from milesian date + local hour. setUTCTimeFromMilesian (year, month, date, hours, minutes, seconds, milliseconds) : same but from UTC time zone. toIntlMilesianDateString : return a string with the date elements in Milesian: (day) (month)"m" (year), month 1 to 12. toUTCIntlMilesianDateString : same as above, in UTC time zone. toMilesianLocaleDateString ([locale, [options]]) : return a string with date and time, according to locale and options.
+* getMilesianDate : the day date as a three elements object: .year, .month, .date; .month is 0 to 11.
+Conversion is in local time.
+* getMilesianUTCDate : same as above, in UTC time.
+* setTimeFromMilesian (year, month, date, hours, minutes, seconds, milliseconds) : set Time from milesian date + local hour.
+* setUTCTimeFromMilesian (year, month, date, hours, minutes, seconds, milliseconds) : same but from UTC time zone.
+* toIntlMilesianDateString : return a string with the date elements in Milesian: (day) (month)"m" (year), month 1 to 12.
+* toUTCIntlMilesianDateString : same as above, in UTC time zone.
+* toMilesianLocaleDateString ([locale, [options]]) : return a string with date and time, according to locale and options.

 ## LunarDateProperties.js: get information about mean lunar cycle
    Package CalendarCycleComputationEngine is used.